lebedov/fuzzdoc/README.rst

 Usage
 -----
-If specified without any arguments, fuzzdoc will list all found Python modules, keywords, and help topics; the selected topic will be displayed with pydoc.
+If specified without any arguments, fuzzdoc will list all found Python keywords, pydoc help topics, packages, modules, and any public functions or classes defined in them and display the documentation of the selected item.
-If a string is specified as an argument, it will be used to filter the list of available topics via substring matching.
+If a string is specified as an argument, it is used to filter the list of available topics via substring matching.

 Author
 ------